Wall Street Scholar FAQs

 • Leadership development: Wall Street Scholars are expected to actively participate or take a leadership position in their freshmen year in the Finance Society, the Real Estate Finance Club, or other student organizations to develop networking and leadership skills as early as possible.

-• Company visit(s): Participants can apply for scholarships for the faculty-led student group visits to New York City and/or a trip to Chicago/Atlanta/Charlotte/Nashville/Boston.
+• Company visit(s): Participants can apply for scholarships for the faculty-led student group visits to New York City and other cities

 • Internships: Wall Street Scholars should secure at least one finance/accounting internship/co-op before junior year and a finance internship in the summer of junior year that has high potential to lead to a full-time position of the field/firm in which the student is interested.